fuadhasen/fuadhasen/README.md

 ╔══╡ root:~$ whoami ║════════▣▣▣
 ║
-║  ▰ Software Engineer with a Specialization in Backend ║  ▰ Software Engineering Student at JIT
+║  ▰ Software Engineer with a Specialization in Backend ║  ▰ Software Engineering Graduate from JIT
 ║  ▰ Proudly from Addis, Ethiopia
 ║  ▰ Passionate about Engineering, coding, learning, and teaching ║  ▰ Interested in Automation, DevOps, low-level Programming and Netwroking